A look into the life and work of Dr. Rick Chromey and the journey to GenTech

 On Air Introductions - :30, :60

 Dr. Rick Chromey is a cultural explorer, social historian, generational futurist and international keynote speaker.
 A best-selling author, he has penned over a dozen books on leadership, natural motivation, creative communication, and classroom management.
 His most recent work, GenTech: An American Story of Technology, Change, and Who We REALLY Are is now available online and in bookstores everywhere.
-His book is an engaging romp exploring why labeling people by when they are born, like “Baby Boomers” and “Millennials” just doesn’t work!
+His book is an engaging romp that explores why labeling people with terms like “Baby Boomer” or "Gen X" or “Millennial” or "Gen Z" just doesn’t work!

 Rick has served as a pastor, professor, speaker/trainer, and consultant, working in the nonprofit and corporate sectors.
 In 2017, he founded MANNA!
 Educational Services International to inspire and equip leaders, teachers, pastors, and parents.
 Rick holds a doctorate in leadership and emerging culture; and travels the U.S. and world to speak on culture, faith, history, education, and leadership topics.

 Culture, History, Education and Leadership

 Dr. Rick Chromey speaks all over the world on a variety of topics from culture and history to education and leadership.
 He designs his messages and workshops for any group of any size.
 He has several new topics related to his bestselling book, GenTech An American Story About Technology, Change and Who We Really Are (Morgan James Publishing, 2020).
 All messages are designed to bring fresh insights and new applications into how we lead, teach and parent emerging generations.

 In two new keynote messages--Generations: Understanding Who We Really Are and GenTech: How Tech Shapes Generations--Dr. Chromey introduces a new spin on generations.
 He takes the audience on a fun, historical review of the technology that defined our coming of age years, and how this technology now impacts our leadership, learning, world views and cultural perspectives.

 - Why generations based on the year we are born don’t work